 Do Vegan Cupcakes Taste Different from Regular Cupcakes?

-What are Vegan Cupcakes Made of?
+What are These Cupcakes Made Of?

-With this vegan version, we made a few substitutions to make the final product completely dairy-free, vegan, plant-based, and in my opinion, much better.
+To make this vegan version, we made a few substitutions to make the final product completely dairy-free, vegan, plant-based, and in my opinion, much better.

 Vegan cakes and cupcakes can become dry and dense for several reasons: